-The wiser option is for you to reinvest the money.
+The wiser option in many cases is to reinvest the money.

 Robinhood has set up a way to process your dividends automatically.
 If you’ve opted for cash dividends, they will be credited as cash to your account.
 This means you could decide to invest them in another stock that you select or withdraw them to your bank account.

 Dividends that companies pay in foreign currency will take additional time to process.
 This is because they need to be converted into USD.
 You'll most likely receive your dividend payment 2-3 business days after the official payment date.

 Dividends will be paid at the end of the trading day on the designated payment date.

-On the app, all you have to do is turn on Dividend Reinvestment, which has a catchy acronym in the Robinhood vocabulary of DRIP.
+On the app, all you have to do is turn on Dividend Reinvestment Plan or "DRIP" for short.

 Keep in mind, however, that Robinhood requires you to enable fractional shares to use DRIP.